World Chefs: Teaching students a thing or two about cooking

 A: "Absolutely.
 I did a cooking course in Chiang Mai in northern Thailand and learned how to use their ingredients.
 There are a few curries in the book, so that definitely influenced me, and learning how to use different spices.
 Travelling is great for that."

-A: "My favourites are the dishes you can share with friends ...
+A: "My favorites are the dishes you can share with friends ...
 I really love to share food and share the experience."

 Q: What advice would you give to someone who wants to learn how to cook.